rocky-linux/documentation/contrib_templates/create_new_user.md

     ![img](../rocky_linux_images/7.png)

 - Enter the group name in the text box
-- Accept the default group ID or change it to the numerical value you desire (e.g. 5001)
+>*Note: You can accept the default group ID or change it to the numerical value you desire (e.g. 5001)*
 - Click the **Select** button

     ![img](../rocky_linux_images/11.png)